data-apis/array-api/spec/API_specification/statistical_functions.md

 #### Special Cases

-For an input array `x`,
+For a floating-point input array `x`,

--   if axis (or axes) along which arithmetic means is zero-dimensional, the computed mean is `NaN`.
+-   if axis (or axes) along which arithmetic means is zero-dimensional, the arithmetic mean is `NaN`.

 #### Parameters